-In terms of direct actions in this field, the Foundation supports pioneering food-related initiatives through annual programmes to raise awareness of more sustainable practices -ranging from seed production to compost made from the waste generated after food consumption- as a means of promoting universal access to healthy food with due respect for both society and the environment.
+In terms of direct actions in this field, the Foundation supports pioneering food-related initiatives through annual programmes to raise awareness of more sustainable practices -ranging from seed production to compost made from the waste generated after food consumption- as a means of promoting universal access to healthy food with due respect for both society and the environment

-Another recent initiative is the Foundation's support for Alimentta.
-This think tank on sustainable food systems brings together a group of 10 experts from different fields (agroecology, sustainable agrifood systems, medicine, nutrition, climate change and agriculture, marine resources and conservation of ecosystems, marine sociological systems and public policies) to address the sustainability of the food system.
+The Foundation's global vision of sustainable food in Spain has been developed through its support of the Alimentta think tank and the first edition of the unoconcinco sustainable food meetings held in Spain.
+Alimentta is a think tank comprising a group of 10 experts from different fields (agroecology, sustainable agrifood systems, medicine, nutrition, climate change and agriculture, marine resources and conservation of ecosystems, marine sociological systems and public policies) to address the sustainability of the food system in Spain.